sevans717/aphila/PRODUCTION_DB_README.md

 - Use the included PgBouncer connectivity helper to verify pooling connectivity from your host:
   - PowerShell: `./scripts/check-pgbouncer.ps1`
   - This runs a temporary container and executes a `SELECT 1;` against PgBouncer (port 6432).
 Useful when troubleshooting connection issues between the API and PgBouncer.
+  - On service startup the API will also run a lightweight connectivity check against PgBouncer and log warnings if it cannot reach the pool.
+This helps surface misconfigured `DATABASE_URL`s that point directly to Postgres instead of PgBouncer.
+  - Ensure `DATABASE_URL` used by running containers points to PgBouncer: `postgresql://<user>:<pass>@pgbouncer:6432/<db>?schema=public`
 - Traefik configuration lives in `./traefik` and stores ACME data in `./traefik/acme`.

 Backups